trinidadBorrell/trinidadBorrell.github.io/_pages/about.md

 As I continue to build my expertise in knowledge in computational approaches, I’m excited about the opportunities that will allow me to push the boundaries of what I can achieve.
 My focus remains on applying computational tools to solve complex problems in neuroscience and beyond.

----

-##  :eyes: What you will find here

-- Check out the _Projects_ section to view in a more nicely introduced way some of my github uploaded projects.
-- To have a deeper insight into my profile and experience check out my _CV_ section.